 Wisconsin Supreme Court outlaws ballot drop boxes for elections

-July 8 (Reuters) - A divided Wisconsin Supreme Court ruled on Friday that the use of ballot drop boxes, which increased substantially during the coronavirus pandemic, is illegal under state law.
+July 8 (Reuters) - A divided Wisconsin Supreme Court ruled on Friday that the use of ballot drop boxes, which increased substantially across the country during the COVID-19 pandemic, is illegal under state law.

-In a 4-3 ruling, the court's conservative majority also said voters cannot have other people return their completed ballots to a clerk's office, a practice some voting groups employ to help voters but that conservatives deride as "ballot harvesting."
+In a 4-3 ruling, the court's conservative majority also said voters cannot have other people return their completed ballots in person to a clerk's office, though it declined to rule on whether anyone other than a voter can send in ballots by mail.

 The decision ensures that drop boxes will not be in place for the state's August primary election as well as November's general election, when Democratic Governor Tony Evers and Republican U.S. Senator Ron Johnson will both seek re-election in crucial midterm races.

-Republicans across the country have sought to limit the use of absentee ballots after the 2020 election, when former President Donald Trump falsely claimed that mail voting and drop boxes helped facilitate election fraud.
+"Although it pays lip service to the import of the right to vote, the majority/lead opinion has the practical effect of making it more difficult to exercise it," she wrote.

+The dissent also argued that the decision to bar other people from returning ballots to clerks' offices would primarily hurt homebound residents, including disabled and sick people.

-(Reporting by Joseph Ax Editing by Chizu Nomiyama Editing by Colleen Jenkins)
+(Reporting by Joseph Ax Editing by Colleen Jenkins, Chizu Nomiyama and Jonathan Oatis)

 ((joseph.ax@thomsonreuters.com; 1-917-848-0813;))